 Watch the video

 Coconut Sriracha Shrimp and Kale

 - 4 large garlic cloves, thinly sliced, divided

 - Salt and freshly ground black pepper

-- 1 bunch curly kale, stems removed and discarded, leaves coarsely chopped
+- 1 bunch curly kale, stemmed and coarsely chopped

-- Juice from ½ lemon, or more to taste
+- Juice from ½ lime or lemon, or more to taste

 - 1 pound shelled and deveined shrimp